Nishant-chaudhari-7/React-App/README.md

 # React-App
-Assignment of React app using typescript
+Assignment of React app using typescript on ML image predictions